 PatientPlus articles are written by UK doctors and are based on research evidence, UK and European Guidelines.
 They are designed for health professionals to use, so you may find the language more technical than the condition leaflets.

-See also separate articles Antenatal Care, Antenatal Screening for Down's Syndrome, Prenatal Diagnosis.
-This article cannot cover all areas of clinical practice associated with the proper care of pregnant women, but gives an overview of important areas, based on the latest guidance.
-For the full advice offered by the National Institute for Health and Clinical Excellence (NICE) on routine care of healthy pregnant women, see 'Document references' the end of the article.
+See also separate Antenatal Care, Antenatal Screening for Down's Syndrome and Prenatal Diagnosis articles.
+This article cannot cover all areas of clinical practice associated with the proper care of pregnant women but gives an overview of important areas, based on the latest guidance.
+The National Institute for Health and Care Excellence (NICE) provides full advice on the routine care of healthy pregnant women.

 - Diagnosis of pregnancy is best confirmed using a urine-testing kit that determines the presence of beta human chorionic gonadotrophin (beta-hCG).

 - Many women will have confirmed their own pregnancy by such means.

 - Where the absence of menses is the only current indicator of early pregnancy, it is important to confirm pregnancy using a testing kit.

 - An early ultrasound scan should be offered at 11-14 weeks, to determine gestational age and detect multiple pregnancies.
 It may also be part of the screening for fetal anomalies when the nuchal translucency is measured.
 Accurate gestational age assessment helps optimal antenatal care by, for example, reducing the need for induction of labour at >41 weeks.